About Task 48

 Ground-Gen rotary

-AWE stakeholders will be able to benefit from the experience and established networks within IEA Wind while also providing new insights and technological expertise to them.
+AWE stakeholders continue to be able benefit from the experience and established networks within IEA Wind while also providing new insights and technological expertise to them.

-- National case studies on the 5 focus areas (work packages, WPs).
-Collaborative journal articles summarise and further analyze the work in national case studies.
+- National case studies on the proposed 4 focus areas (work packages, WPs).
+Collaborative journal articles summarising and further analysing the work in national case studies.

 - Updated library of Task publications and list of relevant studies and other publications